|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® program and lung research.|

 Most people who are at risk for getting COPD have never even heard of it and, in many cases, don't even realize that the condition has a name.
 Some of the things that put you at risk for COPD include:

 COPD most often occurs in people age 40 and over with a history of smoking (either current or former smokers), although as many as one out of six people with COPD never smoked.
-Smoking is the most common cause of COPD-it accounts for as many as nine out of ten COPD-related deaths.
+Smoking is the most common cause of COPD—it accounts for as many as eight out of ten COPD-related deaths.

 COPD can also occur in people who have had long-term exposure to things that can irritate your lungs, like certain chemicals, dust, or fumes in the workplace.
 Heavy or long-term exposure to secondhand smoke or other air pollutants may also contribute to COPD.